-2018 Onwards, the Lab has been working at the forefront of quantum computing, with the aim (1) to reduce the barrier for quantum application developers by offering efficient quantum software solutions with hardware agnostic approach and (2) to increase the usability of quantum technologies for real-world applications by developing and benchmarking quantum algorithms.
-Our team is developing a full-stack quantum software platform underpinned by a powerful compiler which offers capabilities of quantum error correction/mitigation, optimised quantum control, hardware mapping, etc. We are also developing quantum machine learning algorithms and investigating their capabilities for quantum enhanced robustness, efficiency and accuracy.
-We are particularly interested at the intersection of quantum computing and machine learning on both fronts, how classical machine learning help advance quantum computing and how quantum computing can enhance the performance of machine learning.
+In recent years, the research focus of our Lab has shifted from the investigation of nanoscale physics at the fundamental atomistic scale to developing quantum algorithms and software for advancing quantum information science.
+At present, the QL2Q Lab has been primarily working at the forefront of quantum computing, with the aim (1) to reduce the barrier for quantum application developers by offering efficient quantum software solutions with hardware agnostic approach and (2) to advance the usability and adaptation of quantum technologies for real-world applications by developing and benchmarking quantum algorithms.
+Our team has been developing a full-stack quantum software platform underpinned by a powerful compiler which offers capabilities of quantum error correction/mitigation, optimised quantum control, hardware mapping, etc. Another key focus for our research is at the intersection of quantum computing and machine learning.
+We are developing quantum machine learning algorithms and investigating their capabilities for quantum enhanced robustness, efficiency and accuracy.
+One the other hand, we are interested in how classical machine learning could help in advancing quantum computing such as in quantum material design and metrology, noise characterisation and mitigation, and quantum error correction.

 Being computational scientists, our research was driven by the development and application of high-end multi-scale computational methods based on DFT, tight-binding (TB) and molecular dynamic (MD) theories.
 An integral component of our work was the development and application of advanced machine learning tools in materials discovery, as well as in characterisation, control and operational aspects of qubit devices and scalable error-corrected quantum computer architectures.
 We were also interested in probing condensed-matter and spin physics at the fundamental scale in solid-state environments.